 6. You Need Someone Who Can Offer You a Contingency Plan.

-Many times a personal injury victim has a big fight ahead and that fight will cost a considerable amount of money.
-Slater & Zurz accident attorneys have the necessary resources to fight your fight for you and they will offer you a “contingency plan” for payment of your legal bills.
+Often, a personal injury victim has a big fight ahead, and that fight will cost a considerable amount of money.
+Slater & Zurz car accident lawyers have the necessary resources to fight your fight for you, and they will offer you a “contingency plan” for payment of your legal bills.

 7. Your Lawyer Should Make Sure You Understand the “Statute of Limitations” on Personal Injury in Ohio.